sanger/limber/README.md

 Because Limber relies on SequenceScape as a backend, SequenceScape and it's jobs can be started first.
 SequenceScape **will** work standalone without Limber.

+> Note that this will require SequenceScape to have already been [setup](https://github.com/sanger/sequencescape/blob/develop/README.md) before

-1. In a Sequencescape terminal, perform the post deploy actions:
+1. The post deploy task will generate required records for Record Loader if they haven't been already.
+In a Sequencescape terminal, perform the post deploy actions:

    ```shell
    bundle exec rake application:post_deploy